 When doing an inspection, it is helpful to prepare sketches of the structure, lawn, or garden.
 Observe any conditions that may cause problems during pest control operations.
 Note areas that you were unable to inspect because they were inaccessible.
 Show the locations of trees, shrubs, trash and garbage storage, water sources, and other features of the surrounding area that may attract or harbor pests or promote pest buildup.

 Different types of simple devices can assist you in detecting and monitoring many of the pests found in structures.
 These include pheromones and other attractants, light traps, flypaper, and sticky traps.

-For monitoring, pheromones and other attractants are used in sticky traps or rodent spring traps.
+For monitoring, pheromones and other attractants are used in sticky traps or rodent spring traps, and in other traps, including new models that are monitored remotely via electronic and wireless communication.
 Inside a building where food is stored, you can use these attractant traps to locate sources of infestation.
 The effectiveness of attractant traps is influenced by the number of traps used and where they are placed.

 Light traps.
 Traps equipped with ultraviolet lights, or black lights, attract several species of flying insects.
 These traps usually have a container with a funnel-shaped entrance that allows insects to enter easily but blocks their escape.
 Some light traps have an electrically charged grid that kills insects as they approach the light.
 Electrocutor traps are usually not used for insect monitoring.

 Flypaper.
 You can use flypaper for monitoring flying insects within confined areas.
 Some manufacturers add a fly pheromone to the sticky coating to make it more effective.